 - Cool, we’re almost done!
 Click Activate.

 - The final step, if you have the basic Google Analytics integration with ReCharge is to make sure you stop sending the data to the same GA web property – otherwise you’ll see duplicate transactions.
-You can do there by clicking Deactivate.
+You can do this by replacing UA-12345678-9 with UA and then saving.

 Excellent, all done with setting up the integration.
 You’ll now be taken through the steps to fix your Google Analytics and enable reliable sales and marketing attribution.